 If the number of applications is more than the published admission number then the admission authority has to use its admission arrangements to decide which applicants qualify for places.

 The admission arrangements set out how many children the schools admit and how they decide which applicants qualify for places if the number of applications is more than the number of places available.

 For Hull schools, we decide the admission arrangements for all community primary schools.
 The governing bodies of voluntary aided schools and the academy trusts of academy schools decide the admission arrangements for their schools.

 Objections about a schools admissions arrangements can be made to the schools adjudicator and should be made before 15 May in the year they are set.
-If you feel that a school's admission arrangement are unlawful or do not comply with the school admissions code you can contact the school adjudicator
+If you feel that a school's admission arrangement are unlawful or do not comply with the school admissions code you can contact the School Adjudicator via the below link -

 Admission arrangements for 2021-2022